The Decline of Liberal Humanism

 Deeply and comprehensively considering the manifestations of the global crisis and reflecting on its causes, Alexander Voin comes to the following conclusion:

 Briefly defining this state of affairs, A.P.
 Nazaretyan characterizes it as a techno-humanitarian imbalance in which the means of cultural regulation do not correspond to the increased power of production technologies (NAZARETIAN A.P.
 2004).
-In other words, at present, the priority is given to the improvement of technologies, but not of a person (KOMÁREK STANISLAV.
-2020: 188).
-The American philosopher Chung-Ying Cheng examines the existing situation somewhat deeper, seeing in its cause an ethical crisis, which "is rooted in the absence and ignorance of the integration of ethical values in human civilizations, as well as in the desire for the prevalence of one useful form of ethics over others, thus showing the loss of humanity – ideas about the foundations of ethical thinking"(СHUNG-YING-CHENG.
+Similarly, the American philosopher Chung-Ying Cheng views the world's current ecological and economic crises as a consequence of an ethical crisis that "is rooted in the absence and neglect of the integration of ethical values in human civilizations, as well as in the desire for one useful form of ethics to prevail over others, thus demonstrating the loss of humanity—the notion of the foundations of ethical thinking."(СHUNG-YING-CHENG.
 2019, 28).

-Europe has never been dominated by one complete ethical teaching like Confucianism.
+Chung-ying Cheng believes that Europe needs to learn from Confucian wisdom, arguing that Western science developed "in the direction of pious power without moral purpose, which inevitably led to two world wars" (Ibid: 33 Europe has never been dominated by one complete ethical teaching like Confucianism.
 Christian ethics were too general and allowed different interpretations.
 The variety of philosophical teachings corresponded to the multiculturalism of Europe and had the result that European rationalism perceived only those ideas that were confirmed in practice.
-Accordingly, the branches of applied science began to develop fruitfully, when the implementation of new ideas promised to bring certain benefits and this developed technical progress, which in our time is proceeding at a rapid pace:
+Accordingly, the branches of applied science began to develop fruitfully when the implementation of new ideas promised to bring certain benefits, and this developed technical progress, which in our time is proceeding at a rapid pace:

 However, in the humanities, the positive effect of the found truth does not show itself very soon.
 The discoveries in history and linguistics are not of interest to the general public, and specialists are not interested in supporting new ideas if they do not ensure personal success: